skillrepos/ollama-intro/labs.md

 **Labs 1 - 4 are what we do together in the session.** Lab 5 is written to the same standard and is yours to work through afterward - it covers the two developer features the clock does not allow us to type through, plus the troubleshooting commands you'll want when you are working on your own.

 **Lab 4 needs a free ollama.com account.** Creating one takes about a minute.
-Lab 1 ends with an optional step that gets you signed in early - **do it during the break** and Lab 4 will go much faster.
+Lab 1 ends with a one-command step that gets you signed in early - **run it before you reach Lab 4** (in a live session, the break is the moment) and Lab 4 starts on the interesting part.

 Steps marked **(Optional)** inside a lab are there for people who finish early.
 Skip them if the room is moving on.